nsrlhn/enstagram/readme.md

-This is an Intagram like web application build with PHP using Laravel framework.
+Instagram like web application using Laravel PHP framework.